 From there, the pituitary gland is “armed and alarmed,” continues Peterson, so it sends another hormone—adrenocorticotropic hormone (ACTH)— to the adrenal glands atop the kidneys, causing them to produce the stress hormones cortisol and adrenaline.
 “This all happens in an instant the moment we experience something that makes us feel angry,” she explains.
-(Learn more about how hormones such as cortisol can affect not just blood pressure, but your blood sugar, too.)

 Once these hormones are produced, they can cause both your heart rate and blood pressure to rise, says Peterson.
 “Elevated blood pressure, along with a drop in oxygen supply courtesy of rapid, shallow breathing during stressful experiences, tells the brain that there’s a problem to face, which perpetuates the fight-or-flight reaction and can keep it going indefinitely and chronically if left unchecked.”

 So, when anger spikes your blood pressure in the short term, that’s a relatively normal way for your body to respond to negative emotions.
 But if that mind-body reaction continues at a chronic pace, and you don’t develop any coping strategies to handle those emotions, long-term and unmanaged high blood pressure may increase your risk of a heart attack or stroke.

 How to Lower Blood Sugar with a Strategy That Works for You